The Curious Incident of the Dog in the Night-time, by Mark Haddon

 A mathematical mind

-Haddon incorporates diagrams and graphic images in the text to tap into Christopher’s graphical and systematic method of processing information and sensory data.
+Haddon incorporates diagrams and graphic images in the text to convey Christopher’s graphical and systematic method of processing information and sensory data.
 In Chapter 3, Christopher reveals that he can understand straightforward and obvious emotions like happy and sad, but not shades of grey and not multiple or fast-changing mood swings.

 Haddon often uses graphic images and lists to capture Christopher’s manner of thinking.